leomelin/battlecube/README.md

   ]
 }
 ```
-After receiving this data, your bot should respond with *Content-Type: application/json* one of following json structures and HTTP status 200 OK in under 5000ms:
+After receiving this data, your bot should respond with *Content-Type: application/json*, one of following json structures, and HTTP status 200 OK in under 5000ms:

 ###### Move
 Moves the player one unit in any direction